 Not only is it important for a recovering addict to repair their physical bodies from the damage that has been caused by drug or alcohol abuse, exercise has numerous psychological benefits that will alleviate stress and anxiety.
 Through movement and strenuous activity, our minds are focused on the moment.
 They are free from the thoughts that bind them to uncertainties and fears.
 Exercise also will help you sleep better, make you feel better, make you look better, and gives you a sense of accomplishment.
 Yoga is a great way to get started as it combines physical activity with breathing and meditation.

 3. Practice Mindfulness

 Anxiety is resistance to, or un-acceptance of, the present moment.
 Mindfulness is a way to meditate and relieve stress by being in the present moment.
 There may be all kinds of things we are going through in the present moment that we’re resisting, and we may be justified in that resistance.
 But it’s our resistance that causes the anxiety.
-See the video below for a bit more on mindfulness in a detox setting.

 4. Maintain Good Eating

 The connection between proper diet and minimizing anxiety is largely due to the fact that optimal nutrition will keep blood sugar levels stable.
 When people experience a drastic drop in blood sugar, the body responds with what is called a stress response.
 As a result, the body secretes stress hormones that will increase the production of blood sugar, which can create anxiety-like symptoms.

 To minimize this risk, people in recovery need to adopt a diet that includes more protein and healthy fats.
 People should also eat several smaller portions daily and keep healthy snacks around to keep blood sugar levels steady.
 It is also recommended that people avoid food and beverages that are loaded with sugar or refined carbohydrates.